pmoerenhout/jsmpp-sample-spring-boot/README.md

 	$ mvn spring-boot:run

-The server listens on port 2075 on localhost, the clients connect to the same port.
+The server listens on port 2075 on localhost, the clients connects to the same port.